tewodrosabebaw/EthiopianFlagCss/README.md

 # EthiopianFlagCss
-Ethiopian Flag with simple css
-This simple css project is to practice Specificity and Inheritance, combining CSS Selectors and CSS Positioning.
+Ethiopian Flag with  css a simple project is to practice Specificity and Inheritance, combining CSS Selectors and CSS Positioning.